dladd/pyFormex/sphinx/faq.rst

 #. **Automatically load plugin menus on startup**

-   Plugin menus can be loaded automatically on |pyformex| startup, by adding a line to the ``[gui]`` section of your configuration file (``~/.pyformexrc``)::
+   Plugin menus can be loaded automatically on pyFormex startup, by adding a line to the ``[gui]`` section of your configuration file (``~/.pyformexrc``)::